 - 40 Year Old, Male Smoker: $852

-- Percent Difference: 3.704 times as expensive for the smoker
+- Percent Difference: 370% more expensive for the smoker

 - 40 Year Old, Female Non-Smoker: $200

 - 40 Year Old, Female Smoker: $690

-- Percent Difference: 3.450 times as expensive for the smoker
+- Percent Difference: 345% more expensive for the smoker

 These numbers are just to be used as examples.
 Please consult an insurance professional to see what type of insurance would be best suited for you.